Sign up to receive the latest information from the park by email.

 At the same time, the rock of the Grand Canyon is finished, after 2 years of work, giving the park the splendor worthy of the greatest European amusement parks.

-Pirates made a comeback with the opening of “l’île aux pieuvres” in the pirates’ creek.
+Pirates made a comeback with the opening of Octopus Island in the pirates’ creek.
 Jack makes his sensational debut in the park.
-The Travellers Awards ranked Fraispertuis City as the 6th best French park this year.

 Who knows what the future will hold?
 As ever since 1966, we’ll be looking for new, unique and exciting rides.
 We would like to thank you for your trust and remain attentive to your expectations so that we can keep on meeting them.